ToughkidDev/DKToolr/ArcadeEnhanced/KIKIKAIKAI/readme.md

     Although it is not a grandiose thing like Smooth Scroll or graphic upgrade, I started working on it because I felt that it could greatly enhance the atmosphere of the game.
-    	I ask for your support so that
-            I can continue to work on a few disappointing MSX version of arcade games in the future.

 ------------------------------------------------------